bbalage/JSCanvasGameCourse/docs/lesson2.md

 - a menu,
 - the game itself.

-It is also common to have a pause menu, but we don't go there (you can add it yourself, it's not that hard).
+It is also common to have a pause menu, but we don't go there (you can add it yourself).

 If you look up any game programming learning material, you will probably come across the concept of the game loop.
 The game loop runs as long as the game does, so from our perspective, forever (because we can